webhintio/hint/packages/rule-meta-charset-utf-8/README.md

 header (e.g.: `Content-Type: text/html; charset=utf-8`) and/or using
 the charset meta tag in the file.

-Sending just the `Content-Type` HTTP header is in general ok, but it’s usually a good idea to also add the charset meta tag because:
+Sending the `Content-Type` HTTP header is in general ok, but it’s usually a good idea to also add the charset meta tag because:

 * Server configurations might change (or servers might not send the